 As explained in greater detail in Noble's management information circular dated February 4, 2022, in the financial year ended August 31, 2022 the Company also optioned approximately 578 single mining claims in Mann, Hanna, Duff and Reaume Townships, Ontario to Canada Nickel (including mining claims which the Company has an option to acquire) (the "Option Transaction").
-Pursuant to the Option Transaction, was required to make an initial payment to the Company of \$100,000 and 250,000 shares of Canada Nickel.
-Based on the closing price of Canada Nickel's common shares of \$3.07 per share on the trading day preceding the announcement of the Option Transaction, those 250,000 shares of Canada Nickel were valued at approximately \$767,500.
+Pursuant to the Option Transaction, Canada Nickel was required to make an initial payment to the Company of \$100,000 and 250,000 shares of Canada Nickel.
+(Those Canada Nickel common shares were valued by the Company at approximately \$767,500.)
 The Option Transaction provides Canada Nickel the right to acquire a 60% interest in the properties subject to the transaction by incurring at least \$500,000 of exploration expenditures on the properties by approximately December 31, 2021, and also making a further payment to the Company of \$350,000, or at the Company's option the issuance to the Company of 150,000 shares of Canada Nickel in lieu of that cash payment.
 In the transaction, Canada Nickel would also have the option to increase its interest to 80% by incurring additional exploration expenditures of at least \$1,200,000 on the properties by approximately July 15, 2025.
 In addition, Noble would be due annual payments of \$100,000, it retains a 2% net smelter return royalty on the staked claims that are subject to the Option Transaction (subject to Canada Nickel having the right to purchase 50% of that royalty (or 1.0%) for a payment of \$1,000,000), and it also retains the right to purchase up to 25% of the royalties held by third parties on the other parts of the claims that are subject to the Option Transaction (with the Company transferring to Canada Nickel its right to purchase another 25% of those royalties).
+The IEP Claims described in paragraph (e) were covered in this transaction.
+As described in paragraph (e) above, with respect to the Existing Royalty and IEP Royalty described in paragraph (e) above, the Company holds a right which, if exercised through a payment of \$1,000,000, would vest in the Company 0.25% of the Existing Royalty (out of the total 2.0%) and 0.875% of the IEP Royalty (out of the total 1.75%).